xtexChooser/git-mirrors/tests/e2e/README.md

 ### Run e2e tests with another database

-This approach is not currently used, neither in the CI/CD nor by core contributors on their lcoal machines.
+This approach is not currently used, neither in the CI/CD nor by core contributors on their local machines.
 It is still documented for the sake of completeness:
 You can also perform e2e tests using MariaDB/MySQL or PostgreSQL if you want.